ethereum/nxbn-website/public/content/fellowship/Brian/index.md

 Particularly in Indonesia, the real world needs of a modern worker are not served by the traditional financial products.
 Individuals and businesses need credit that can meet them where they are.

 Web3 is more than financial products, but these are important tools of development.

+## Brian Limiardi

+**Brian Limiardi** builds for financial inclusion in Indonesia as co-founder of Copra.
+While access to personal loans is available through banks, there are many contexts in which the only way to get a loan for business is through informal lenders (read: loan sharks).
+For folks that choose to work and invoice in cryptocurrency, access to even simple legacy financial tools like personal or small business loans can be an obstacle.
+For his Fellowship, Brian will focus on researching the needs and realities of the growing demographic of workers and small businesses who use crypto as a primary means of invoicing and bookkeeping.

 ## The small story